jurgen-tan-git/AAI3003_Project/README.md

     Python (3.12 recommended)
-    Required Python packages as listed in the requirements.txt
+    Required Python packages as listed in the requirements.txt Download the required geckodriver for your OS from https://github.com/mozilla/geckodriver/releases

 You can install the required packages using the following command: